 Once again, we found a herd of bison in Hayden Valley.

-Close up of Bison herd in Hayden Valley
+Bison herd close up in the Hayden Valley on Day 2

-Since Bullwinkle’s had become a favorite, we ate dinner there again and I had the bison lasagna again.
+Because Bullwinkle’s had become a favorite, we ate dinner there and I had the bison lasagna again.

 Kelly Inn West Yellowstone